krakend/krakend-documentation/telemetry/opentelemetry.md

 OpenTelemetry captures detailed, contextual information about the operation of your applications.
 This includes not only **metrics** but also **tracing data** that shows the full lifecycle of requests as they flow through your systems, providing insights into performance bottlenecks, latency issues, and error diagnostics.

 It supports auto-instrumentation and can be integrated seamlessly into cloud-native deployments, making it easier to monitor these dynamic environments.

+{{< note title="Stability note on OpenTelemetry" type="note" >}}
+KrakenD has traditionally offered part of its telemetry integration through the [OpenCensus integration](/docs/telemetry/opencensus/), which has provided a reliable service for over six years.
+We are transitioning to the more modern and robust OpenTelemetry framework, and the OpenCensus integration does not receive further updates.

+While the underlying protocol specification of OpenTelemetry is stable, you'll find [mixed stability statuses](https://opentelemetry.io/docs/specs/status/) in the components lifecycle.
+While we cannot predict what changes there will be as the technology evolves, KrakenD will always do its best to maintain compatibility between versions.
+More information about the underlying exporter can be found [here](https://opentelemetry.io/docs/languages/go/exporters/).
+{{< /note >}}

 ## Collecting metrics and traces
 The `telemetry/opentelemetry` component in KrakenD collects the activity generated for the enabled layers and pushes or exposes the data for pulling.
 There are two ways of publishing metrics: